sassoftware/sas-studio-custom-steps/_codegen_snippets/code-samples/Programmatically-Stop-Flow-Execution/README.md

 cause the user to have to reset the current SAS session.

 ### Example - Using abort statement in data step
-To programatically stop code execution use the **abort** statement in a data step, and have it preceded with a put statement that explains the reason why.
+To programmatically stop code execution use the **abort** statement in a data step, and have it preceded with a put statement that explains the reason why.
 [SAS Documentation for the abort statement]( https://go.documentation.sas.com/doc/en/pgmsascdc/default/lestmtsref/p0hp2evpgqvfsfn1u223hh9ubv3g.htm).

 Here is a simple code sample and a screenshot to show how this presents itself in SAS Studio
 ```SAS